yohell/numbered-headings-for-google-docs/README.md

 ## Changes

 Changes from original version:
+* Menu item "Add-ons > Numbered headings > Update" to update the heading numbering.
+* Start a Heading1 with 1. to reset the numbering.
 * Manual page breaks do not break heading styles for the following heading.
-* Start a Heading1 with 1. to reset the numbering.
 * Use space instead of Tab as numbering separator.